About Multicultural Nelson Tasman

-She has got administration, social media marketing and project coordination experience back in Sri Lanka and she has also worked as a part-time TV presenter for 10 years.
+She has got administration, social media marketing and project coordination experience back in Sri Lanka, and she has also worked as a part-time TV presenter for a few years.
 Her hobbies include listening to music, travelling and exploring new places.

 Her passion is to encourage everyone feel free to express themselves.
 She believes it will motivate people to respect each other's ideas which will eventually make this world a better place.

 Born and bred in Aotearoa, Sez embraced Māoritanga from an early age.
 Traveling the globe in her early twenties, Sez extended this passion into exploring and learning about other rich and diverse cultures.
 After gaining a degree in History, along with a Secondary School teaching qualification, Sez shared her love for multiculturalism through teaching Social Studies and Humanities subjects.
 Realising that teaching English provided an excellent pathway to further overseas travel, Sez gained further qualifications in teaching English as a second or additional language (TESL or TEAL).
 Subsequently, Sez taught English in Peru, Turkey, Vietnam, Thailand and Japan.